Collections

 Circular Sightings

-In recent months the collection has evolved to include more abstract interpretations of “circular sightings”.
+This collection include more abstract interpretations of “circular sightings”.
 These works emphasize the circular motion found in the highway scape collection.
-Investigations include historical found objects, simpler compositions, and more focus on life’s unquestioned spinning.
+Investigations include expressive compositions, and more focus on life’s unquestioned spinning.

 These less expensive gestural paintings are oil and pencil on paper, they have a just drawn quality that are great investment for starting collectors.